 Reunions are for catching up with old family and friends you haven’t seen in ages.
-Thanksgiving allows people to finally get together even when schedules don’t align.
+The holiday allows people to finally get together even when schedules don’t align.

 Being that people are traveling, they are obviously going to go be with loved ones and family for the holiday.
 Some people enjoy the travels, others don’t.

-This is the first time I’ve actually flown for Thanksgiving and I have to say it wasn’t bad at all but I also left over a week in advance.
+This is the first time I’ve actually flown for the holiday and I have to say it wasn’t bad at all but I also left over a week in advance.
 I was definitely thinking ahead and trying to dodge the crowds.

 5. calls for a friendsgiving

 So we have the food, the gratitude, the festive vibe, our family, we simply can not forget our lovely friends!!
-Thanksgiving calls for one of the funnest events ever, FRIENDSGIVING.
+The holiday calls for one of the funnest events ever, FRIENDSGIVING.